The PCAT is not required.

 Step 1 - PharmCAS Application:

 Submit an online application through PharmCAS (www.PharmCAS.org).
 Detailed instructions are available on the PharmCAS site for submission of your application, transcripts, recommendation letters and PCAT scores.
 All requested materials should be submitted directly to PharmCAS.
-Please note that PharmCAS requires 4-6 weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
-Log into your PharmCAS account regularly to verify all materials were received.
+Please note that PharmCAS requires several weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
+Log in to your PharmCAS account regularly to verify all materials were received.
 Without a verified PharmCAS application, PharmCAS will not release your file to UNMC and you cannot be considered for admission to our program.

-- Two (2) must come from Science / Math faculty
+- Two (2) must come from faculty in math or science

-- The third may also come from a faculty member or it may come from a non-academic reference (a pharmacist is an excellent choice)
+- The third may also come from another faculty member or it may come from a non-academic reference, such as an employer.
+A pharmacist is an excellent choice.